jetify-com/tyson/README.md

 2. A command line tool, compiled as a single binary, that can parse and evaluate TySON files to JSON.

-Once we've solidified the spec, we plan to build libraries for other languages.
+Based on feedback from the community, we plan to add:
+1. A formal spec for TySON (once we feel confident that the feature set is stable).
+2. Implementations for other languages including `rust`.